 There is a simple test to see if your alternator is working.
 Using the panel voltmeter, the reading should be 12 volts with the ignition on, but without the engine running.
 If you do not read a jump to 14 volts when you kick over the engine, alternator/regulator failure is usually the culprit.
 When you need a replacement boat alternator, come to Wholesale Marine.

-We stock everything boaters need to keep their vessels well-maintained and ready to launch.
+We stock everything boaters need to keep their craft well-maintained and ready to launch.
 Once you become a Wholesale Marine customer, our selection, experience, and renowned customer service will keep you coming back.
-When you need advice about boat alternators or anything else for your boat, give us a call.
+When you need advice about marine alternators or anything else for your boat, give us a call.
 Call us at (877) 388-2628 for same day, flat-rate shipping and our low price guarantee.
 We’re here from 9:00 AM until 6:00 PM, EST, Monday through Friday.
-Be sure to ask about our Captain’s Loyalty program for additional discounts every time you shop at Wholesale Marine.
+Be sure to ask about our Captain’s Club Rewards Program for additional discounts every time you shop at Wholesale Marine.